etijskens/onesided/thoughts-on-noncontiguous-data.md

 same window, there is now way of knowing where to put the two messages in a way that they do not interfere.

-As a solution for this, we could use two-sided onne-to-all communication for the headers, and one-sided MPI_Get for the message contents.
+As a solution for this, we could use two-sided communication MPI_Bcast to send the message headers to all other processors.
+This is almost surely more efficient than the above *N x N MPI_Get* approach.
+Furthermore, After this, again two-sided point-to-point communication can be used to communicate the message as the receiving ends now know what to receive.
+(Note that you can use a non-blocking send, and pair it with a blocking receive).

 #### Contiguous data